-The promises of the return of Christ and the renewal of creation, stabilizes God's people and spur us on in the way of holiness.
-In v8 Peter turns his attention to the saints - those precious believers to whom he is writing; those whom he affectionately addresses as beloved.
+- 3:8 "But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day."
+Peter turns his attention to the saints those precious believers to whom he is writing; those whom he affectionately addresses as beloved.
 He says, "But, beloved do not let this one fact escape your notice; be not ignorant of this one thing."
 To stabilize, to settle, to comfort them Peter reminds them of two things.
-Both have to do with the attributes or perfections of God.
-The first is the perfection of the eternity of God.
-V8b he reminds them "that with the Lord one day is as a thousand years, and a thousand years as one day."
+Both have to do with the attributes or perfections of God. - The first is the perfection of the eternity of God.
+He reminds them "that with the Lord one day is as a thousand years, and a thousand years as one day."
 This clause, taken from Psalm 90:4, does not represent a chronological calculation.
 But God is not limited by our perceptions of time.
 He exists outside of time.
 Why has Christ not yet returned?
-We must not be ignorant about:

-1. The Lord does not measure time the same as man (v8).
+We must not be ignorant about: The Lord does not measure time the same as man.

-The point is this: God may want a lot more to take place on earth before He sends Christ back to earth.
-Our task is not to question when he is returning, but to watch and be ready in case he returns before we depart this life and go to Him.
+The point is this: God will have the gospel preached to every part of the earth to turn more hearts to Him before He sends Christ back to earth.
+Our task is not to question when He is returning, but to watch and be ready in case He returns before we depart this life and go to Him.
+It is also explained in the next verse.